Tom-Nagy/boutique-ado/DEPLOYMENT.md

 20. Create a Procfile to tell Heroku to create a web dyno and how to run the project.
     * Type in the terminal ``echo web: gunicorn <NAME OF YOUR MAIN FOLDER>.wsgi:application > Procfile``.
     * It is important to note that *the name of your main folder* reflects the name of your project and is where settings.py is located; and *Procfile* is with a capital **P**.
+    * Make sure that there is no blank line in your Procfile that should include only one line.

 21. Add ``ALLOWED_HOSTS = ['<YOUR APP NAME>.herokuapp.com', 'localhost']`` in settings.py.
     * Add the host name of your Heroku app and localhost, so it still works on your IDE.